Reynolds Consumer Products (NASDAQ:REYN) Releases Q2 2022 Earnings Guidance

-Reynolds Consumer Products (NASDAQ:REYN – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.23-$0.27 for the period, compared to the consensus EPS estimate of $0.39.
+Reynolds Consumer Products (NASDAQ:REYN – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $0.23-$0.27 for the period, compared to the consensus estimate of $0.39.
 The company issued revenue guidance of $925.38 million-$942.84 million, compared to the consensus revenue estimate of $994.93 million.Reynolds Consumer Products also updated its FY 2022 guidance to $1.56-$1.56 EPS.

-Reynolds Consumer Products (NASDAQ:REYN – Get Rating) last announced its quarterly earnings data on Tuesday, May 10th.
-The company reported $0.26 EPS for the quarter, meeting the consensus estimate of $0.26.
-The firm had revenue of $845.00 million during the quarter, compared to analysts’ expectations of $859.65 million.
-Reynolds Consumer Products had a net margin of 8.38% and a return on equity of 18.28%.
-The business’s revenue for the quarter was up 11.6% compared to the same quarter last year.
-During the same quarter last year, the business earned $0.36 earnings per share.
-On average, equities research analysts forecast that Reynolds Consumer Products will post 1.6 EPS for the current fiscal year.

-Several equities research analysts have recently issued reports on REYN shares.
-The Goldman Sachs Group lowered shares of Reynolds Consumer Products from a buy rating to a sell rating in a research report on Tuesday, March 29th.
-Citigroup reduced their price objective on shares of Reynolds Consumer Products from $35.00 to $31.00 in a research note on Thursday, February 10th.
-Zacks Investment Research downgraded shares of Reynolds Consumer Products from a hold rating to a sell rating in a research note on Thursday.
-JPMorgan Chase & Co. reduced their price target on shares of Reynolds Consumer Products from $34.00 to $33.00 and set an overweight rating on the stock in a research report on Wednesday, March 30th.
-Finally, Stifel Nicolaus downgraded shares of Reynolds Consumer Products from a buy rating to a hold rating and reduced their price target for the stock from $33.00 to $31.00 in a research report on Wednesday, April 13th.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating and three have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Reynolds Consumer Products has an average rating of Hold and an average price target of $33.00.
+A number of equities analysts recently commented on the company.
+The Goldman Sachs Group cut Reynolds Consumer Products from a buy rating to a sell rating in a report on Tuesday, March 29th.
+JPMorgan Chase & Co. cut their price objective on shares of Reynolds Consumer Products from $34.00 to $33.00 and set an overweight rating for the company in a research report on Wednesday, March 30th.
+Zacks Investment Research downgraded shares of Reynolds Consumer Products from a hold rating to a sell rating in a research report on Thursday, May 26th.
+Stifel Nicolaus downgraded shares of Reynolds Consumer Products from a buy rating to a hold rating and dropped their price target for the company from $33.00 to $31.00 in a research report on Wednesday, April 13th.
+Finally, Citigroup dropped their price target on shares of Reynolds Consumer Products from $35.00 to $31.00 in a research report on Thursday, February 10th.
+Two analysts have rated the stock with a sell rating, three have issued a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of Hold and a consensus target price of $33.00.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Vanguard Group Inc. boosted its holdings in shares of Reynolds Consumer Products by 1.9% during the first quarter.
-Vanguard Group Inc. now owns 5,268,469 shares of the company’s stock worth $154,577,000 after purchasing an additional 99,178 shares during the period.
-BlackRock Inc. boosted its holdings in shares of Reynolds Consumer Products by 15.0% during the fourth quarter.
-BlackRock Inc. now owns 2,516,409 shares of the company’s stock worth $79,014,000 after purchasing an additional 327,878 shares during the period.
-State Street Corp boosted its holdings in shares of Reynolds Consumer Products by 5.5% during the first quarter.
-State Street Corp now owns 862,288 shares of the company’s stock worth $25,300,000 after purchasing an additional 45,274 shares during the period.
-Geode Capital Management LLC boosted its holdings in shares of Reynolds Consumer Products by 2.5% during the fourth quarter.
-Geode Capital Management LLC now owns 844,631 shares of the company’s stock worth $26,521,000 after purchasing an additional 20,749 shares during the period.
-Finally, Bank of New York Mellon Corp boosted its holdings in shares of Reynolds Consumer Products by 6.2% during the first quarter.
-Bank of New York Mellon Corp now owns 675,785 shares of the company’s stock worth $19,827,000 after purchasing an additional 39,307 shares during the period.
-Institutional investors own 27.33% of the company’s stock.

 Reynolds Consumer Products Company Profile (Get Rating)